An Implementation to Identify the Properties of Multiple Population of Gravitational Wave Sources: Abstract

 \section{Abstract}

 The rapidly increasing sensitivity of gravitational wave detectors is enabling the detection of a growing number of compact binary mergers.
 These events are crucial for understanding the population properties of compact binaries.
 However, many previous studies rely on computationally expensive inference frameworks, limiting their scalability.
-In this work, we present \gwk, a \textsc{JAX}-based framework that enables modular model building with independent rate for each subpopulation such as BBH, BNS, and NSBH binaries.
+In this work, we present \gwk, a \textsc{JAX}-based framework that enables modular model building with independent rate for each subpopulation such as binary black hole, binary neutron star, and neutron star black hole binary.
 It provides accelerated inference using the normalizing flow based sampler called \flowMC and is also compatible with \textsc{NumPyro} samplers.
 To validate our framework, we generated two synthetic populations, one comprising spinning eccentric binaries and the other circular binaries using a multi-source model.
 We then recovered their injected parameters at significantly reduced computational cost and demonstrated that eccentricity distribution can be recovered even in spinning eccentric populations.
-We also reproduced results from two prior studies: one on non-spinning eccentric populations, and another on the BBH mass distribution using the third Gravitational Wave Transient Catalog (GWTC-3).
-We anticipate that \gwk will not only reduce computational costs but also enable more detailed subpopulation analyses such as their mass, spin, eccentricity, and redshift distributions in gravitational wave events, offering deeper insights into compact binary formation and evolution.
+We also reproduced results from two prior studies: one on non-spinning eccentric populations, and another on the binary black hole mass distribution using the fourth Gravitational Wave Transient Catalog (GWTC-4).
+We anticipate that \gwk will not only reduce computational costs but also enable more detailed multi population analyses such as their mass, spin, eccentricity, and redshift distributions, offering deeper insights into compact binary formation and evolution.